 If you do not have a Google Sheets file with data in yet, you can use the 'Create new' button.
 After you click this button, a new Google Sheets file is created with your filename and connected to your template.
 This Google Sheets file has some sample data in it that you can use to test with.

-We created Portant only a few months ago, so any feedback or suggestions you have for us would be greatly appreciated.
-Please feel free to send us an email at email@example.com or use our contact form here: https://www.portant.co/support
+We created Portant in 2021 and the feedback we have received since then has been very helpful and greatly appreciated.
+If you have any feedback please feel free to send us an email at email@example.com or use our contact form here: https://www.portant.co/support

 Blake and James